prekshaj-ain/decorators-typescript/readme.md

 A decorator factory is a higher-order function that returns a decorator function.
 In TypeScript, a decorator factory is used to create decorators with configurable behavior.
 Decorator factories allow you to pass parameters to decorators, enabling dynamic configuration based on the arguments provided to the factory.

 ## property decorator

+Property decorators in TypeScript are functions that can be applied to class property declarations.
+They allow you to observe, modify, or provide metadata for individual properties of a class.

+Property decorators are applied to properties within a class.
+They receive two parameters: the target object and the property name.